 - Council of Europe Parliamentary Assembly Recommendation 1450, Violence against Women in Europe, 2000 generally addresses violence against women and makes recommendations to the Committee of Ministers and Member States to take certain measures.

-The Stockholm Platform for Action to Combat Honour Related Violence in Europe, 7-8 October 2004, sets forth several recommendations for EU Member States and the EU.
+- The Stockholm Platform for Action to Combat Honour Related Violence in Europe, 7-8 October 2004, (pages 108-09) sets forth several recommendations for EU Member States and the EU.
 Among them, it recommends the strengthening of victim support and rehabilitation services, including social, health, legal, educational support, adequate safe housing, shelters, support lines, counseling services and information campaigns.
 It recommends coordination among the European Police and other regional institutions, including legislation to protect European citizens at risk for “honour” crimes or killings in third countries and for the prosecution of perpetrators who flee to or commit these crimes in third countries.
-It also recommends gender persecution as a basis for asylum (p.108-09).
+It also recommends gender persecution as a basis for asylum.

 The Inter-American Convention on the Prevention, Punishment and Eradication of Violence against Women (Belem do Para) affirms the right of women to be free from violence and requires states to impose penalties and enact legal provisions to protect women from harassment and other forms of violence.
-Article 6(b) affirms that a woman’s right to be free from violence includes their right “to be valued and educated free of stereotyped patterns of behavior and social and cultural practices based on concepts of inferiority or subordination.”
+Article 6(b) affirms that a woman’s right to be free from violence includes her right “to be valued and educated free of stereotyped patterns of behavior and social and cultural practices based on concepts of inferiority or subordination.”